redhat-developer/lsp4ij/docs/LSPApi.md

 }
 ```

-If appropriate, the implementation should instead return the child/descendant element that represents the declaration's
+or, if appropriate, the the child/descendant element that represents the declaration's name identifier.
-name identifier

 ## LSP SignatureHelp Feature